tact-lang/tact-deployer/README.md

-# Tact Deployer SDK
+# Tact Deployer
-An SDK to prepare deployment of a tact package
+A lib to prepare deployment of a tact package

 ### Installation
 ```